MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 Sometimes, a website doesn't recognize the new Microsoft Edge user agent.
 As a result, a set of the features of the website may not work correctly.
 When Microsoft is notified about the types of issues, website owners are contacted and informed about the updated user agent.

-To address issues reported by Microsoft, add more time to update and test the user agent detection logic.
-To maximize compatibility to specific websites, the following Microsoft Edge channels include a list of user agent overrides.

-*   Microsoft Edge Beta channel
-*   Microsoft Edge Stable channel
+The sites often need some time to update and test the UA detection logic to address the issues that Microsoft reports to site owners.
+In these cases, Microsoft uses a list of UA overrides in our Beta and Stable channels to maximize compatibility for users who access these sites in the meantime.

 The overrides specify new user agent values that Microsoft Edge sends instead of the default user agent for specific websites.
 To display the list of user agent overrides that are currently applied, complete the following actions.

-1. Open the Microsoft Edge Beta and Stable channel.
+1. Open the Microsoft Edge Beta or Stable channel.
 1. Navigate to `edge://compat/useragent`.

-The Microsoft Edge Canary and Dev channels don't currently receive user agent overrides.
-Use the Microsoft Edge Canary and Dev channels to reproduce your website issues caused by the default Microsoft Edge user agent.
+The Microsoft Edge Canary and Dev channels don't currently receive user agent overrides so that web developers have an environment where they can easily reproduce issues on their sites that are caused by the default Microsoft Edge user agent.
 To turn off user agent overrides in the Microsoft Edge Beta or Stable channels, complete the following actions.

 1. Open your command-line app.
 1. Copy and paste the following code snippet.